 Learn to be a Horticulturalist with the best practical skills!

 How do you learn the practical side of horticulture by distance education?

 Although all ACS courses are practically and well as theoretically focused - this course was developed for those people who feel that they will gain more from a course that places MOST of the learning experience on learning theory - through practice.
 There are lots of practical horticultural tasks to develop your skills and knowledge covered in this course.
 So if you are a student that prefers practical learning, then this course is the ANSWER, and it really does work!
-Best taken online, or on CD, where you can make full use of interactive learning tasks and coloured photography on the computer.

 There are 10 lessons in this course:

 Potting up and After Care of young plants